TonyOjelel/Image-to-ASCII-Art/README.md

 # Image-to-ASCII-Art
-Upload and image and convert it into ASCII Art
+Upload an image and convert it into ASCII Art using AI